Built-ins

 width 7, precision 0 |

-If the width/precision is preceded by a -
+If the width/precision is preceded by a -, the value is padded with spaces on

 the right rather than the left.
 If it is preceded by a 0, the value is padded with leading